Please note: the document below was accurate as of April, 2 2020. Regulations have since changed. Read the most up-to-date regulations here.

 Social distancing is the act of physically distancing people from one another in order to reduce the spread of COVID-19.

 - Avoid contact with someone who is displaying symptoms of COVID-19 or the flu.
 These symptoms include fever, cough or shortness of breath.

 - Work from home where possible.
 Your employer should support you to do this.
 Please refer to employer guidance for more information.

 - Where possible, limit interactions as infections spread easily in closed spaces where people gather together.
 Up until at least 5 July 2020, all strata and public gyms remain closed by law

-- Avoid gatherings of more than 25 people and always maintain at least six feet or two metres of distance from persons who are not members of your household.
+- Avoid gatherings of more than 500 people indoors (and 1,000 outdoors) and always maintain at least three feet of distance from persons who are not members of your household.
 Keep in touch using remote technology such as phone, internet, and social media to help reduce interactions.

 - Use telephone or online services to contact your General Practitioner or other essential services.

-The public gatherings ban on more than 25 people in Grand Cayman and in Cayman Brac is an example of a measure to encourage this behaviour.
-Contact-sports are included in this ban until 19 July.
+The public gatherings ban on more than 1,000 people in the Cayman Islands is an example of a measure to encourage this behaviour.
 The intention is to slow down or even stop the spread of the disease and allow the health care system to more readily care for patients over time.

 Other examples of social distancing measures are:

 - Working from home instead of at the workplace